TimL20/icinga2api_py/README.md

 - Easy, object oriented access to all results
 - Modify and delete objects, also multiple objects at once
 - Actions (acknowledge, ...), also for multiple objects at once
+- Receive easy-to-use objects from event streams
-- Everything except streams is somehow possible
+- Everything with the Icinga 2 API is somehow possible

 ## Usage examples